 Elizabeth Cisar is a Co-Director of the Environment Program at the Joyce Foundation.
 She leads the Foundation’s grant making on drinking water and Great Lakes issues.
 The goal of the Foundation’s water portfolio is to ensure all people in the Great Lakes region have clean water from lake to tap by supporting policy to address threats, improve infrastructure, and remedy water disparities in communities of color.
-Elizabeth co-chairs the Great Lakes Funders Collaboration and serves as a Liaison for the Environmental Health Matters Initiative at the National Academies of Science, Engineering, and Medicine.

 Before joining Joyce in 2015, Elizabeth was Environment Program Director at the Crown Family Philanthropies, Director of Land Conservation Programs at Grand Victoria Foundation, and the Director of the Great Lakes Office of The Conservation Fund.
 In those roles, Elizabeth worked with landowners to protect land for hunting, fishing, parks, and recreation and developed voluntary programs to protect clean water.
 An attorney, Elizabeth also has practiced law in the nonprofit and commercial sectors.
 She clerked for Judge William J. Bauer on the U.S. 7th Circuit Court of Appeals.
 Elizabeth holds a J.D., magna cum laude, from Northwestern University, and a B.S. in Marine Science and Biology from the University of Miami.

 Opinion: Lake Erie is a test for Northeast Ohio and its neighbors; we can ace it